Skip to content

 MetricTypeLabelsDescription

-silo_broker_inflight_sizeGaugeshardTasks claimed but not yet durably leased
+silo_broker_inflight_sizeGaugeshard, task_groupTasks claimed but not yet durably leased per task group

 silo_broker_scan_duration_secondsHistogramshardDuration of broker task scanning operations